ayush12121997/Algorithms-And-Data-Structures-in-JAVA/README.md

-## Algorithms And Data Structures in JAVA
+## Algorithms and Data Structures in JAVA

 I have tried to cover majority of the important coding algorithms and data structures from a technical interview point of view in this repository.
 I will try to keep updating the repository as and when time permits.
 The up-to-date parts would be accessible through the links in the contents, and the parts planned to be added are visible as plain text in the contents table.